atelechev/astrocadre/doc/follow-up.md

 ### May 4th, 2018

-* SV-008: - Initial intention: define an "internal sphere" camera to allow better view projections.
+* AC-008: - Initial intention: define an "internal sphere" camera to allow better view projections.
 But: discovered and understood miscalculations in coordinates conversion between sky coordinates and XYZ.
 Corrected the issue and the world origin view projection became usable.
 * Refactoring in different parts.
 * Tests for VectorUtil class.

 ### May 8th, 2018

-* SV-009: - Deciced to remove the center screen position indicator from UI controls, because it does not bring much.
+* AC-009: - Deciced to remove the center screen position indicator from UI controls, because it does not bring much.
   * Refactoring of all events processing into shared services.
   * Removed last remainign enums in favor of string identifiers.

 ### May 9th, 2018

-* SV-010: - Load available themes and layers lists from static JSON instead of using hardcoded in controls.
+* AC-010: - Load available themes and layers lists from static JSON instead of using hardcoded in controls.

 ### May 11th, 2018

-* SV-011: - GoTo feature in UI controls
+* AC-011: - GoTo feature in UI controls
   * Search by constellation codes: the view is centered on the typed constellation.
   * extra: view alignment with NS axis, depending on hemisphere.

 ### May 17th, 2018

-* SV-012:
+* AC-012:
   * Layers model refactored to support hierarchical structures.
   * Constellation code labels are rendered in the view.

-* SV-013:
+* AC-013:
   * Constellation names instead of codes are used in labels.
   * GoTo support selection by name, alongside with the selection by code.
   * GoTo allows selection by RA/DEC coordinates.

-* SV-014:
+* AC-014:
   * Show star names for those that have own names, as an enablable layer.
   * Show Greek letters for stars identified with letters, as an enablable layer.

 ### May 28th, 2018

-* SV-015: Release preparation
+* AC-015: Release preparation
   * refactoring, clean-up, tests and inline doc in app/core

 ### May 31st, 2018

-* SV-016: Release preparation
+* AC-016: Release preparation
   * refactoring, clean-up, tests and inline doc in app/viewport and related

 ### June 4th, 2018

-* SV-017: Release preparation
+* AC-017: Release preparation
   * refactoring, clean-up, tests and inline doc in app/layers and related

 ### June 6th, 2018

-* SV-018: Release preparation
+* AC-018: Release preparation
   * more refactoring, clean-up, tests and inline doc in various parts.
 Refactoring preps phase is now complete.
   * ensure NPM commands complete successfully.
   * remove Protractor stubs, because e2e tests are meaningless at this stage of the project.

 ### June 12th, 2018

-* SV-019: Release preparation
+* AC-019: Release preparation
   * detailed README.
   * add 'night-view', 'wiki' and 'tiny' themes.
   * replace ugly control buttons with textured ones.
   * refactor, clean-up and document tools/data-import.

+### June 13th, 2018

+* AC-020: Resizable viewport

 ### Next Steps

-* SV-020: Resizable viewport feature
+* AC-021: Draggable and hidable UI controls

 #### Features after First Public Release